ibm-bluemix-mobile-services/bluemix-objectstorage-sample-liberty/README.md

-# Getting started with IBM Object Storage for Bluemix service using a Java server application
+# Getting started with the IBM Object Storage for Bluemix service using a Java server application

-IBM® Object Storage for Bluemix® provides a fully distributed storage platform which you can use to easily store or back up files for your applications.
-[Read more about it in the documentation here.](https://console.ng.bluemix.net/docs/services/ObjectStorage/index.html)
+IBM® Object Storage for Bluemix® provides a fully distributed storage platform that you can use to easily store or back up files for your applications.
+[Read more about it in the documentation here](https://console.ng.bluemix.net/docs/services/ObjectStorage/index.html).

-This sample project shows how to create REST endpoints to save and update files in Object Storage, retrieve them, and delete them using an IBM Websphere Liberty application server.
-In order to do so, the [OpenStack4J Java SDK](http://www.openstack4j.com/learn) will be used.
+This sample project shows how to create REST endpoints to save and update files in Object Storage, retrieve them, and delete them using an IBM Websphere® Application Server Liberty profile.
+To do so, the [OpenStack4J Java SDK](http://www.openstack4j.com/learn) is used.
 However, there are several others that could also be used, [listed here](https://wiki.openstack.org/wiki/SDKs#Java).

-#Adding the OpenStack4J SDK to the project
+## Adding the OpenStack4J SDK to the project
 Add the SDK in the Java Project, as explained [here](http://www.openstack4j.com/learn/getting-started).
-However, since this Java project is using Maven for dependency management, it can be added like this to the pom.xml:
+However, because this Java project uses Maven for dependency management, it can be added to the `pom.xml` file as follows:

 ```
 <dependency>